sumitdnath/CME-Data-Scraper/README.md

 ![alt text](https://raw.githubusercontent.com/sumitdnath/CME-Data-Scraper/main/image.png)

-Capture and display screenshots of the script in action or of the output for better clarity.
-This aids users in understanding how the script works and what to expect.
+Capture and display screenshots of the script in action.